PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ```
 ./copy-app-to-theme.sh
 ```
-- clear **work** directory, use script `tools/work/clean.sh`:
+- clean **work** directory, use script `tools/work/clean.sh`:
 ```
 ./clean.sh
 ```
 - all is ready!
-Now you commited changes to GitHub
+Now you can commited changes to GitHub